FutureProofTechnology/blog/README.md

 # blog
-This blog is for our trainees
+This blog is for trainees